Morgan Stanley's Gorman charts ambitious course with $13 billion E*Trade deal

 E*Trade, which became popular nearly two decades ago with commercials that blasted financial advisers for high fees, had been under the gun as the online trading space became more competitive with increased cut-throat pricing.

-Its revenue growth had also taken a hit in recent years from the emergence of digital upstarts called roboadvisers, falling commissions and lower interest rates.
+Revenue growth at the brokerage, like at rivals, has taken a hit in recent years from the emergence of digital upstarts called roboadvisers, falling commissions and lower interest rates, prompting consolidation in the sector.

-Late last year, its biggest rival Charles Schwab Corp (SCHW.N) agreed to buy TD Ameritrade Holding Corp (AMTD.O) for $26 billion.
-Pressure on the discount broker business model has been rising in recent years, as companies spend more on their trading platforms to keep up with technological advances, while lowering fees to attract more customers.
+Late last year, E*Trade’s biggest rival Charles Schwab Corp (SCHW.N) agreed to buy TD Ameritrade Holding Corp (AMTD.O) for $26 billion.

-Morgan Stanley executives said they expect the deal initially to dilute its earnings per share by around 10% and make money by 2023.
-The company expects to save $400 million in costs from the deal.

 The deal is expected to close in the fourth quarter of 2020.